morgancross2/classification_project_telco/README.md

 -----
 ## Executive Summary:
+Goals:
+- Identify drivers of churn
+- Build a model to delve into the root of the churning problem
+- Maximize recall in order to predict churning customers and minimize false negatives

+Key Findings:
+- High monthly charges, low tenure, and fiber optic are primary drivers of churn
-- The classification models created (Logistic Regression, Random Forest, and KNeighbors) produced varying levels of accuracy and recall.
+- The classification models (Logistic Regression, Random Forest, and KNeighbors) produced varying levels of accuracy and recall.

+Takeaways:
 - The Logistic Regression model produced the best results at 79% recall.
-Maximizing recall will predict the most churning customers and minimize false negatives.
-This model is built to delve into the root of the problem, not to isolate predicted churning customers for targeted marketing.
+- This model is built to delve into the root of the problem, not to isolate predicted churning customers for targeted marketing.
 Follow on models before marketing campaigns are highly recommended.

-- With more time, I predict feature engineering data to identify a subgroup of fiber optic users with high-monthly charges and low tenure would increase the model's recall rate.
+Recommendation:
 - I recommend conducting research in possible competitors offering fiber optic.
-My best model evaluated the fiber optic feature to have a weight of 2.78 (the closer to 1, the less impact on churn), over twice the next highest weight in the model's decision function.
+Despite churn overall declining as tenure increases, fiber optic customers are churning much more frequently at all tenures.
 This heavily suggests customers are leaving due to this service and it is likely it is being offered faster or for less.

 -----
 ## Data Dictionary: